BigDataBiology/sardyne/notes/stream-notes.md

 - Try filtering DIAMOND hits by position (i.e., only keep those that align near the start of the genes)
 - Explore variations of the ESGS metric (for example, what is the best threshold for the z-score?)

+## 2025-05-06

+- plot the number of mutations vs. the number of introduced/lost sequences using OG space (instead of all sequences)

 ## 2025-04-28

 - Fix eggnog-mapper GMGCv1 background annotation code